It’s important for business owners, managers, and other professionals to have a basic understanding of law to help them make better decisions.

 Throughout a business’ existence, it can do most things that a person can do, and we need laws to control those activities.
 A business can buy and sell property, sue and be sued, enter into contracts, hire and fire employees, and even commit crimes.

 It’s also important for business owners, managers, and supervisors to understand what rights the business has against other businesses and individuals.
 For example, if you have an employee who is not doing his or her job, you should know your options.
 If you enter into a contract with another business, you need to know who is bound to the contract, as well as what happens if those individuals cannot perform what they legally agreed to do.

-BL courses are not intended to make anyone an expert in any area of law, but instead to make business managers, owners, and executives more aware of the many legal issues that arise in the day-to-day operation of any business.
+BL seminers and courses are not intended to make anyone an expert in any area of law, but instead to make business managers, owners, and executives more aware of the many legal issues that arise in the day-to-day operation of any business.
 Being aware of these potential issues will help you make the judgment calls and decisions that business professionals makes on a daily basis.
 A basic understanding of law can help you spot potential legal issues as they come up, make better decisions, and know when to seek legal help.

 Whether you are an entrepreneur starting your own business, a manager advancing your career at a Fortune 500 company, or just starting out in the business world, taking law courses will better prepare you for a successful and rewarding career in business.

 BL offers advanced training courses which enable business owners, CEO’s, domestic and international lawyers to become more familiar with the most recent developments in the fields of Turkish and international law and to advance their knowledge and skills.
 BL courses offer interactive educational sessions, workshops, and study tours in several areas, including:

 - Efficient Mechanisms of International Dispute Settlement

 We offer education and training programs for different demands of companies’ departments in ordere to minimize the mistakes caused by false or outdated legal information.
 Some of our education programs are as follows;